FuyinCherng/FuyinCherng.github.io/index.md

 _2014 - 2018, National Chiao Tung University, [Graphics and Perception Lab](https://gpl.cs.nctu.edu.tw)_

 We collected users' brain signals (i.e., Electroencephalography, short for EEG) and applied Matlab toolboxes to process brain signals for offline and online analysis.
-We not only uncovered the underlying cognitive states to complement the results of behavioral and self-report evaluation, but also delivered design suggestions which based on cognitive evidences.
+We not only uncovered the underlying cognitive states to complement the results of the behavioral and self-report evaluation but also delivered design suggestions based on cognitive evidence.

 _Technologies: Physiological Data Analysis, Experiment Design, Cognitive Psychology_